danny-avila/LibreChat/docs/features/stt_tts.md

 ### Whisper local

 !!! info "NOTE"
-    Whisper local has been tested only on localAI and HomeAssistant's whisper docker image, but it should work on any other local whisper instance
+    Whisper local has been tested only on LocalAI and HomeAssistant's whisper docker image, but it should work on any other local whisper instance

 To use the Whisper local STT service, you need to have a local whisper instance running.
 You can find more information on how to set up a local whisper instance with LocalAI in the [LocalAI's documentation](https://localai.io/features/audio-to-text/).
 Once you have a local whisper instance running, you can configure the STT service as followed: